colineroy/Ozone-Download-Data/ground/Brewer/README.md

 Brewer total column ozone data for Sodankylä (Brewers #037, #214) is downloaded manually from the **Finnish Meteorological Institute (FMI)** open data portal.
-There is no automated download script - CSV files must be placed in `brewer_data/` by hand.
+There is no automated download script.

 ### FMI observation portal (recommended)